NiekBeijloos/Data-Structures-and-Algorithms/Data Structures/Dynamic Array/README.md

 # Dynamic Array

 A dynamic array is a data structure that is often used when the number of elements, that must be stored, is unknown during compile time.
+A Dynamic Array is especially convenient for searching based on a given index and insertion & deletion at the back of the Array.

 ## Characteristics